EmanuelCaires/TheJungle/README.md

  * rgb(252, 151, 8) - This colour will be used as h1.

- * rgb(255, 255, 255) - This colour will be used on h2 paragraphs and butoon background color .
+ * rgb(255, 255, 255) - This colour will be used on h2 paragraphs and butoon background color.

- * rgb(9, 27, 5) - This colour will be used as a  reset botoom color.
+ * rgb(238, 27, 55) - This colour will be used as a  reset botoom color and feedback.

  * rgb(22, 93, 6) - This colour will be used as a  submit botoom color.

 ## Wireframes